 Let MoMA teach you how to incorporate modern and contemporary art in your classroom.
 Our customized workshops introduce you to our educational approach, address themes and questions that arise in response to modern and contemporary art, and help you to think creatively about interdisciplinary links to your curriculum.
 Through in-gallery modeling, teachers will explore the content and context of works of art, and experience ways interactions with art support teaching and learning standards.

-Who: Workshops are designed for active K–12 teachers and/or administrators, librarians, and curriculum specialists.
+Who: Active K–12 teachers and/or administrators, librarians, and curriculum specialists.
 A minimum of 10 teachers is required.
 This is not a drop-in program for individual teachers.

 Fees: $30 per person.
 Includes instruction, resources, Teacher Pass for unlimited admission to MoMA, and a 10% discount on educational materials at the MoMA Stores.